- Getting Started: Ink WordPress Theme Documentation

 This video will show you to add and place a widget on a sidebar;

-To do it you need to go on the page editor, Custom Fields page area and select a sidebar, after this you need to go on Appearance, widget, and place widgets on the sidebar tabs.
+To do it, you need to go to the page editor, Custom Fields page area, and select a sidebar.
+After this, you need to go to Appearance, widget, and place widgets on the sidebar tabs.

-In the case, you want more widgets on your sidebar our theme works great with plugins for it and WordPress to have a lot of free plugins to apply more widgets.
-The https://wordpress.org/plugins/jetpack/ is a good example for this purpose.
+In case you want more widgets on your sidebar our theme works great with plugins for it and WordPress to have a lot of free plugins to apply more widgets.
+The https://wordpress.org/plugins/jetpack/ is an excellent example for this purpose.

 Slider Show – Page Options #

-On your Ink WordPress Theme, you have the revolution-slider plugin, a premium plugin that you gain for free to save money and create some awesome slider shows, to place it on a page please take a look on this document to see how the plugin works and build your slider.
+On your Ink WordPress Theme, you have the revolution-slider plugin, a premium plugin that you gain for free to save money and create some awesome slider shows.
+To place it on a page, please take a look at this document to see how the plugin works and build your slider.

-After having your slider build-in you will need to simply add it to your page and this can be done in several ways:
+After having your slider build-in, you will need to add it to your page and this can be done in several ways: